UML Unified Modeling Language

 Modeling Guidelines

-- Models are rarely complete.
-They capture the aspects relevant to the question you are trying to answer.
+• Models are rarely complete.
+They capture only the aspects relevant to the question at hand (Fowler’s “Depict Models Simply” principle).

-- UML is “open to interpretation” and designed to be extended.
+• UML is open to interpretation and designed to be extended via profiles and stereotypes.

 UML Diagram Types